marcelodevops/helmgen/README.md

-# helmgen
+## Helmgen
-Auto-generate Helm charts from Docker Compose files
+Auto-generate Helm charts from Docker Compose files.

+**HelmGen** is a Python CLI tool that automatically converts your `docker-compose.yml` into a fully structured Helm chart — including Deployments, Services, PVCs, Ingress, and Secrets (internal or ExternalSecrets).
-### This project:
+#### This project:
 - Reads a Docker Compose YAML file
 - Auto-detects databases, secrets, volumes, ingress, etc.
 - Generates Helm chart structure
 - Supports internal or external secrets
 - Supports SecretStore reuse and cluster/namespace scope
 - Writes all templates (deployment, service, pvc, ingress, secrets, externalsecret, secretstore)
-### if you want to run it as a python script
+#### if you want to run it as a python script

 ```bash
 python3 generator.py docker-compose.yml \